 And after this simple manipulation you know that for the next year every 50 days you will have new products.
 Based on the received data, you need to place an order with suppliers on the 40th day, because the delivery takes 9 days. + you can plan the cleaning of the warehouse for day 49, because the warehouse will be almost empty in the evening of this day.
 The example is conditional, but the logic is approximately as follows.

-In the example, we use 365 days because we are calculating the DSI for a year.
-But 90 days - a quarter or 30 days - a month are also often used.
-The choice depends on the specifics of the business.
+In the example we use 365 days because we are calculating the DSI for a full year.
+You can also use 90 days for a quarter or 30 days for a month — the choice depends on the specifics of your business.

 Average inventory calculation